PanagiotisKots/Minimum-Weight-Subgraph-Finder-Algorithm/README.md

 - Output: -1
 - Explanation:

-        The above figure represents the input graph. <br>
+        The above figure represents the input graph.
-        It can be seen that there does not exist any path from node 1 to node 2,  <br> hence there are no subgraphs satisfying all the constraints.
+        It can be seen that there does not exist any path from node 1 to node 2 hence there are no subgraphs satisfying all the constraints.